"The visit sold me on St. Ambrose. I met the coaches, the people and the other players. It just clicked."

 One of Colin's requirements while searching for colleges was a great football program.
-Not only did he find a program that met his standards at Ambrose, he found a home away from home.
+Not only did he find a program that met his standards at St. Ambrose, he found a home away from home.
 Being on the football team helped him to make friends before school even started.
-And Coach Girsch, the defensive coordinator, has taken him under his wing.
-Colin, a cornerback, was recently named Second Team All-Conference.

 When he's not in class or on the field, he plays on the intramural basketball and dodgeball teams.
 He's also been known to lend a hand on service projects, like helping senior citizens with yard work.
 It's his way of reaching out to and showing appreciation for people in his neighborhood.

 I like the small school atmosphere.
 Everybody is friendly, so when you walk around campus people say "hi."
 I've met a lot of great people who I'll be friends with for the rest of my life.

 Another benefit of the small size is that you get more focused attention in class.
 If I have a question, I can ask it.
 There aren't 400 people in the room.
 The teachers are here to help you learn and retain information, not to just give you grades.
 They aren't just going through the motions